 The entire concept of the show, a celebration of the rich, varied history of the DCU, in light of the New 52 and its disposal of this same history.

 At the end of Mitefall, the execs ultimately feel a Darker and Edgier show will do better and cancel Brave and the Bold.
-However, this apparently isn't the case in real life - the ratings for Beware the Batman haven't been anywhere as good as Brave and the Bold's, leading to Cartoon Network to eventually abruptly pull it from the schedule, causing several fans of it to fear it could be facing early cancellation, especially since the hiatus mirrors the prior abrupt one both Young Justice and Green Lantern: The Animated Series went through, as their own cancellation was announced right before the hiatus ended.
+This did not turn out to be case in real life - the ratings for Beware the Batman ended up nowhere as good as Brave and the Bold's, leading to Cartoon Network to eventually abruptly pull it from the schedule, keep it off the air for months, and then burn off all the remaining episodes at once, before cancelling the show and deeming it a 'financial failure'.

 The very first episode has Blue Beetle arguing that Batman would always beat Superman in a fight because "Batman always has kryptonite".
 The third season kicks off with Batman actually fighting Superman...and he doesn't have kryptonite.
 And gets flattened.